Orizian-Labs/ArtiFact-Tag-Schema/README.md

 # ArtiFact-Tag-Schema
-A tagging schema that aims to reveal the true source of the content in the age of synthetic media
+A tagging schema that aims to reveal the true source of editorial content in the age of synthetic media

 ## Introduction